 In planning for the 2020-2021 school year, the Task Force makes decisions using:

-By working together and staying connected, the Rose Academies plan to provide a quality educational experience for our students.
+As the charter school Tucson students love, and by working together and staying connected, the Rose Academies plan to provide a quality educational experience for our students.
 We are proud to serve students in the Tucson community during these unprecedented times.

 September 8, 2020